-UA’s strategic and organizational communication program prepares you with the knowledge and skill needed to develop, evaluate and effectively communicate messages in contexts ranging from interpersonal relationships, business applications, public campaigns, advocacy and the law.
+UA’s Communication Studies program prepares you with the knowledge and skills needed to develop, evaluate, and effectively communicate messages in contexts ranging from interpersonal relationships, business applications, public campaigns, advocacy, and the law.

-Our Strategic and Organizational Communication degree provides students with hands-on learning activities, internships, and co-curricular opportunities.
+Our Communication Studies degree provides students with hands-on learning activities, internships, and co-curricular opportunities.
 Graduates have strong communication, analytic, and critical thinking skills.
 They are prepared to craft meaningful messages and lead productive discussion and debate in the workplace and broader community.
 Our graduates enter careers in a variety of sectors, including business, government, non-profit, healthcare, and education.

 WHY CHOOSE THE UNIVERSITY OF AKRON?